wballard/VariableSky/datamodel.markdown

 And that's about it, because that is it -- that's all you can make in JavaScript.
 So Variable Sky lets you store it without needing another data model.
-And it lets you *share* it between multiple clients to create real time single page apps.
+And it lets you *share* it between multiple clients to create real time single page apps with automatic data replication.
+Every client sees the data changes automatically.